Change your details on the Register

 As a practitioner registered to practise in New Zealand, you have a legal obligation to make sure that your name and contact details are correctly recorded on the Register.
 The Health Practitioners Competence Assurance Act 2003 requires that you keep the Dental Council informed of your current postal, residential, and, if applicable, practice addresses.

-It is of particular importance to keep us informed of your latest email addresses, because we communicate electronically, whenever we can, rather than by print.
+It is very important that you keep us informed of your latest email addresses, because we communicate electronically, whenever we can, rather than by print.

 Because the law requires the Register to be publicly available, we publish the Register on our website and update it daily.
 It may be used by the public to verify your practising details — such as: